rahulkj/rahulkj.github.io/_posts/2013-04-23-hosting-mobile-apps.md

 ---
 layout: post
-title:  "Hosting iOS and Android apps from your own portal"
+title: "📱 Hosting iOS and Android Apps from Your Own Portal"
 date:   2013-04-23 12:10:00 -0600
+tags:
+  - mobile
+  - ios
+  - android
+  - hosting
+  - testing
+categories:
-categories: mobile apps
+  - mobile
+  - development
 ---

 Want to host your iOS and Android applications for development and QA testing?